 The recent explosion of money printing and debt-funded spending by the U.S. in response to the Covid-19 pandemic has sparked a renewed interest in the key role gold and silver play in hedging against systemic risks.

-That’s why a group of Idaho legislators are working to secure a role for the monetary metals in hedging the Gem State’s government reserves.
+That’s why a group of Idaho legislators is working to secure a role for the monetary metals in hedging the Gem State’s government reserves.

 Introduced by Representative Ron Nate (R-Rexburg) and Senator Steve Vick (R-Dalton Gardens), House Bill 7 would permit – but not require – the State Treasurer to hold some portion of state funds in physical gold and silver to help secure state assets against the risks of inflation and financial turmoil and/or to achieve capital gains as measured in Federal Reserve Notes.

 The Idaho Treasurer is currently handcuffed when it comes to investment choices.
-State statutes provide extremely limited options for holding, managing, and investing Idaho’s “idle moneys” (which currently amount to several billion dollars).
+State statutes provide extremely limited options for holding, managing, and investing Idaho’s “idle money” (which currently amounts to several billion dollars).

 As a result, Idaho’s reserves are invested almost exclusively in low-yielding debt paper – such as corporate bonds, tax-anticipation notes, municipal bonds, repurchase agreements, CDs, treasuries, and money market funds.
 Some refer to these instruments as “return free risk.”